adamff-dev/Remove-000webhost-branding/README.md

 # Remove 000webhost branding
-A little trick to remove 000webhost branding without being a premium user.
+A little trick to remove <a href="https://www.000webhost.com/">000webhost</a> branding without being a premium user.

 000webhost branding: